matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 ## UUPS proxies

 :::warning
-- If you want to use plugin's uups proxies functionalities, you need to use zksolc version >=1.3.9
+- If you want to use the plugin's UUPS proxy functionality, use zksolc version >=1.3.9.
 :::

 The UUPS proxy pattern is similar to the transparent proxy pattern, but with the difference that the upgrade is triggered via the logic contract instead from the proxy contract.